Litultovice: Sights

 The most important monument is the Litultovice Castle.
 It is formed by two buildings called Starý zámek (Old Castle) and Nový zámek (New Castle).
 The Old Castle was built in the Renaissance style before 1579, on the site of an old fortress.
 It has preserved the original interior painting from the years 1580–1600.
 The New Castle is a Baroque building from the 18th century.
 Today the castle houses the municipal office and a library.
 Next to the castle is a park.

 A cultural monument is the wooden Choltice windmill from 1833.
 It was originally built in nearby Sádek.
 In 1878, it was transferred to its present location.
-The mill operated until 1953 and the complete technical equipment has been preserved.
+The mill operated until 1953 and its complete technical equipment has been preserved.

 Among the main landmarks of Litultovice is the Church of Saint Bartholomew.
 It was built in 1844–1847.